pusher/docs/beams/reference/api/webhooks.md

 # Webhook Reference

 Webhooks will are sent as `POST` requests with a JSON body.
 The request body contains a generic wrapper around the following event-specific payloads:
-{WEBHOOKS_DOCS_ENABLED && ( {/_ Keep these event descriptions in sync with the ones in the webhooks concept page _/}
+{WEBHOOKS*DOCS_ENABLED && ( {/* Keep these event descriptions in sync with the ones in the webhooks concept page \_/}

 # `v1.PublishToUsersAttempt`

-Contains a summary of what happened during a publish to one or more [Authenticated Users](/docs/beams/concepts/authenticated-users) .
+Contains a summary of what happened during a publish to one or more [Authenticated Users](/docs/beams/concepts/authenticated-users).

 ## Payload Schema